 - a You should relax./You need to relax.

 - b He must work very hard.

 - c They had better not spend all their money.

 - d We should take more exercise.

 - e I must get some help.

-f She may get a nice surprise this week!/She may be getting a nice surprise this week!
+- f She may get a nice surprise this week!/She may be getting a nice surprise this week!

+- a Dara't arrange.
+This as well as the

-g Don't worry.
+- g Don't worry.
 Things will get better.

-h She might be feeling a bit tired today.
+- h She might be feeling a bit tired today.

-5 Students choose the correct modal verbs for each sentence.
+Students choose the correct modal verbs for each sentence.